Jubair-nsu1/Buy-and-Sell-application/README.md

 ---
 ## Part-1

 The first part contains the Registration and Login feature.
-I created that by tbe following steps: </br>
+I created that by the following steps: </br>
 1. At first, I set up a GraphQL server with Node.js and Apollo Server, and connected it to the PostgreSQL database using Prisma Client.

 2. Then I defined the GraphQL schema for user authentication, including queries for retrieving and mutating user information, and a mutation for creating new users.